Boston Medical Group

-The Boston Medical Group is a network of medical offices sharing research information and treatment methods for erectile dysfunction and premature ejaculation.
+Boston Medical Group is a network of medical offices sharing research information and treatment methods for erectile dysfunction and premature ejaculation.

 The company opened its first office in Mexico in Guadalajara, Jalisco on 4 July 1997.
+In 2006, due to differences in visions, the shareholders of Boston Medical Group decided to part ways.
+This decision resulted in the creation of two entirely separate entities, each with its own management, operations, marketing, advertising, and medical protocols, yet both operating under the shared "Boston Medical Group" brand name.

-Currently, Boston Medical Group has twenty-one office locations across the United States in states including California, Texas, Washington, Michigan, New York, Colorado and Florida as well as over half a dozen additional offices in several other countries, including Mexico, Argentina, Brazil, Colombia, Peru and Spain.
+As per 2023, The U.S. operations of Boston Medical Group has pivoted to primarily offering telemedicine services within the country.
+In contrast, the international division operates in several countries, maintaining over 100 offices in locations such as Mexico, Argentina, Brazil, Colombia, Peru and Spain.

-Treatment for Erectile Dysfunction, Premature Ejaculation & Hormone Therapy
+Boston Medical Group (US) Treatment for Erectile Dysfunction, Premature Ejaculation & Hormone Therapy

 The office's primary treatment, called intracavernous pharmacotherapy (ICP), consists of administering an injection of a vasodilator drug by inserting a hypodermic needle directly into the penis, which increases blood flow, and causes an erection in minutes in many patients.

 ICP treatment has been used to help create and maintain erections in patients who do not respond to more mainstream medications or are prohibited from taking these drugs because of a heart condition, diabetes or blood pressure since ICP treatments are localized and do not typically interact with other systemic medications.

 Intracavernous pharmacotherapy can be used in patients with a wide variety of ailments wherein other medications might not be as effective.
 For example, a study showed that over seventy percent of patients with a spinal cord injury responded positively to intracavernous pharmacotherapy and were able to achieve an erection.

 In addition to ICP, Boston Medical Group also offers treatments in hormone replacement therapy (HRT), specifically for low testosterone (Low T), a sublingual form of the well-known drug Viagra which is dissolved under the tongue and quickly enters the blood stream and a variety of treatment programs designed to specifically address low libido, ED, and premature ejaculation.